Taylix/mjml-bundle/README.md

 ### Custom

-First you must create a class which implements `NotFloran\MjmlBundle\Renderer\RendererInterface`, then declare it as a service.
+First you must create a class which implements `Taylix\MjmlBundle\Renderer\RendererInterface`, then declare it as a service.

 And finally you have to change the configuration: